+98% increased understanding of mental health careers

+76%

+"very likely" or

+"definitely" planning

+to pursue a mental

+health career

-98% increased understanding of mental health careers 6% "very likely" or "definitely" planning to pursue a mental health career 55 near-peer mentors supported participants " Parent and child, when they don't align, mental health suffers, a troubling sign.
+Participants from the Second Cohort of the Youth Mental Health Academy near-peer mentors supported participants " Parent and child, when they don't align, mental health suffers, a troubling sign.
 More so for girls, in this case, their struggles show, they need embrace."
 Quote from "The Bright Side of Being Blue: How Latinos Teens Feel Hue" Youth Mental Health Academy students Genesis Quiroz, Giselle Rocha, Myriam Gonzalez, Elaine Picado, and Rachel Orozco received a Creative Presentation Award for their capstone project, "The Bright Side of Being Blue: How Latinos Teens feel Hue," which explored gender norms and their impact on Latinos' behavioral health.
 See more YMHA capstone projects.
 Peer Personnel Training and Placement Program The Peer Personnel Training and Placement Program provides grants to train, place, and support individuals who have lived behavioral health experience as Peer Support Specialists.
 Purpose: The program aims to expand California's behavioral health workforce by training peer personnel to support clients and families, emphasizing lived experience and mental health recovery.
-Department: Health Care Access and Information Funding: \$8.5 million 9 Learn more about Peer Personnel
+Department: Health Care Access and Information Funding: \$8.5 million Learn more about Peer Personnel